SirDifferential/waifu2x-batch-scale/README.md

 Modify the code to have the right input and output directories, path to the scaler software, specify your used model, scaling ratio and denoising ratio, then run: `python3 scale.py`

+You can use ^C to stop processing.
+If you then re-execute the program, it will continue from where it left off.

 ### Useful things

 * Disassemble a video into individual frames: `ffmpeg -i video.mp4 -r 29/1 out%09d.png`